mageplaza/magento-2-social-share/README.md

-# Magento 2 Social Share extension
+# Magento 2 Social Share Extension

 [Social Share by Mageplaza](http://www.mageplaza.com/magento-2-social-share/) is a helpful extension which supports customers to share their shopping experience quickly to their social channels right from the current shopping page.
 This is also a proper solution to increase traffic to a shopping site, promote store brand and improve site ranking effectively.